-I’ve had a few lighter posts recently but time to hit you all with another hard-hitting topic and something not many people knew I went through but it’s a real life experience.
+I’ve had a few lighter posts recently but time to hit you all with another hard-hitting topic and something not many people knew I went through but it’s a real-life experience.

 If you’ve read a few of my blogs, you’d have seen, I’ve spoken about self-love as I feel it’s very important.
-There’s a big reason behind that and that’s because I’ve suffered from depression, suicidal thoughts and physically tried to kill myself.
+There’s a big reason behind that and that’s because I’ve suffered from depression, suicidal thoughts, and physically tried to kill myself.

 If you’re suicidal and thinking “I want to die” or “I want to kill myself,” the most important thing is that you get help for yourself.
 If you cannot find help, this article should help guide you in the right direction.

 It’s easy to mistake a low mood for depression.
-The older generation seem to think we can’t go through it!
+The older generation seems to think we can’t go through it!
 They’ll tell you to just brush it off and go about your business but sometimes it’s not as easy as that;

 A typical low mood can include:

 All normal things that we have all have experienced but I was at a stage where it was more than that.
 So what happens when a low mood doesn’t go away?
 This is where I fell into depression.

 - Not getting any enjoyment out of life